joel-oe-lacey/waterpark/README.md

 This is currently solved by absolutely positioning the markers, creating contexts for them, which allows them to utilize their z-index.
 This can be seen with a z-index tool such as [this](https://github.com/gwwar/z-context) which displays the z-index as calculated by the browser, and which demonstrates the z-index effectively being triggered once positioning is assigned.

 This all creates an issue for popups on chromium or webkit based browsers however who handle stacking contexts differently.
+To resolve this absolute positioning has to be set on the wrapping popup container to create it's own context and then inline left and bottom styling needs to be overwritten to align to the plotting coordinates.

 # Design Decisions
 ## Responsiveness